ga-wdi-exercises/computer-science-workshop/readme.md

 Decades ago, it was absolutely necessary to have an understanding of computer science to do anything with a computer.
 In the beginning of consumer computing, home computers were essentially electronics projects for enthusiasts and hardcore hobbyists.
 The types of things you could do with a computer were very limited, and of interest to people with specific interests.
 Computers have come a long way since then, and are equipped with operating systems that attempt to make it as easy as possible for anyone to use a computer.

 Something similar is true for programming, namely that not knowing any computer science is no longer a barrier to entry.

+You probably know more computer science than you even realize!
+> **110F,S Introduction to Computer Science.**
+The first course in computer science is an introduction to algorithmic problem-solving using the Python programming language.
+Topics include primitive data types, mathematical operations, structured programming with conditional and iterative idioms, functional abstraction, objects, classes and aggregate data types.
+Students apply these skills in writing programs to solve problems in a variety of application areas.
+No previous programming experience necessary.
+(Quantitative and Symbolic Reasoning.)
+Maximum enrollment, 26.
+The Department.
+[Hamilton College Intro to Computer Science](https://www.hamilton.edu/academics/departments/Courses-and-Requirements?dept=Computer%20Science).

+Today we are going to go through an abbreviated version of a "Data Structures and Algorithms" course since that is usually one of the most important classes computer science students take.

 ### How Can We Use Computer Science?